NOC-MDP/BarentsSeaTransects/docs/index.md

 ## Model Used

 Currently three models that have been used as source datasets for the transects.
-There are:
+These are:

 - Arctic AnalysisForecast PHY 002_001
   - Temperature
   - Salinty
 - Arctic AnalysisForecast BGC 002_004
   - Chlorophyll
-- NEMO-MEDUSA run, forced by UKESM for scenario SSP370
+- NEMO-MEDUSA run, forced by UKESM for emission scenario SSP370
   - Temperature
   - Salinity
   - Chlorophyll